-- (a) Appendix D provides an illustration of the model development process. - (b) The SISC, under its NEM integration modelling workstream as shown in Figure 1, identifies the modelling requirements for the Project as outlined in Appendix B. These requirements are to be endorsed by the SISC and approved by AEMO. - (c) The timeframe for network modelling should be provided and monitored by the Proponent of the Project.
+- (a) Appendix E provides an illustration of the model development process during delivery of the Project. - (b) The SISC, under its NEM integration modelling workstream as shown in Figure 1, identifies the modelling requirements for the Project as outlined in Appendix F. These requirements are to be approved by the SISC. - (c) The timeframe for network modelling should be provided and monitored by the Proponent of the Project.
 The Proponent should also assess model requirements and determine what input is required from other NSPs to support development of required models.